-In relation to 12 Moore Street, the special interests of part of the structure as identified in the report above have not been materially refuted or otherwise seriously called into question; having regard to the provisions of the Act.
+In relation to 13 Moore Street, the special interests of the parts of the structure as identified in the report above have not been materially refuted or otherwise seriously called into question; having regard to the provisions of the Act.

-The previous building at 12 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
-However, 12 Moore Street was demolished and rebuilt in the late 1970s, with much of the previous fabric lost.
+The previous building at 13 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
+However, 13 Moore Street was demolished in the 1960s and rebuilt in the late 1970s, with much of the previous fabric lost.

-Notwithstanding that demolition, the party wall between 12 and 13 Moore Street was retained.
+Notwithstanding that demolition, a party wall was retained in-between 12 and 13 Moore Street.
 This surviving historic wall includes evidence of creep holes from 1916.
-This structure is of special historical, cultural and social interest and merits inclusion of the City Council's Record of Protected Structures.
+There is also evidence of creep holes in the party wall between 13 and 14 Moore Street (the latter forming part of the National Monument and also a Protected Structure).
+The remaining, historic party wall are of special historical, cultural and social interest and merit inclusion of the City Council's Record of Protected Structures.